Updated: May 3

 Not to mention the Maui sunsets……………..

 What a blessing to be able to soak in this view from our chaise lounge chairs.
 The color of the water is so picturesque, along with the palm trees, blue skies, white clouds and the island of Molokai in the distance.
+Everywhere you go and everywhere you look, the views are just beautiful!
 Just breathtaking!